SEDRD Land Acknowledgement

 SEDRD works with Land & People

 The lands where we live, learn and work hold the ancestral connections and stories of Indigenous peoples since time immemorial.
-However, colonization has orchestrated the displacement of First Nations, Inuit and Métis peoples from their ancestral lands and hindered their ability to be good relations with the land.
+However, colonization has orchestrated the displacement of First Nations, Inuit and Métis peoples from their ancestral lands and hindered their ability to have good relations with the land.
 Indigenous peoples are actively maintaining and strengthening their relationships with the land, which are grounded in respect, reciprocity, and resiliency.

-SEDRD supports and adds our collective voice to the “calls to action” from the Truth and Reconciliation Committee on Indian Residential Schools to never forget and to seek redress and healing for injustice.
+SEDRD supports and adds our collective voice to the “calls to action” from the Truth and Reconciliation Committee on Residential Schools to never forget and to seek redress and healing for injustice.